 John Wesley was born in Epworth, Lincolnshire, in 1703.
 His father was a rector, and John was brought up in a deeply religious atmosphere.
-At the age of five he was rescued from a burning rectory which left a lasting impression to him of the grace of God.
-Yet, at Charterhouse school, he was traumatised by bulling from other pupils.
+At the age of five, he was rescued from a burning rectory which left a lasting impression on him of the grace of God.
+Yet, at Charterhouse school, he was traumatised by bullying from other pupils.
 This contributed to a self-doubt which lasted through his life.

 In 1735, Wesley and his brother Charles sailed to Savannah in Georgia, America to become the minister of a new parish.

 On his voyage, Wesley became deeply impressed by the calm faith of the Moravian settlers.
 When a storm terrified the passengers, Wesley noted how the Moravians remained calm singing their hymns and praying.
 This encouraged him to look more deeply at their religious practises and piety.

 However, Wesley left Georgia under a cloud after a relationship with a woman turned sour.
 She claimed Wesley had promised to marry her, but Wesley had broken off the relationship.
 Wesley was tried for breaking his word; this resulted in a mistrial, and, after this experience, he left America to return to England.

 Back in England, Wesley became a noted preacher in the Anglican church.
 He admired the evangelist George Whitefield who gave powerful sermons in the open air to people excluded from Church.
 After an initial reluctance, Wesley also began offering outdoor sermons, seeking to appeal to a wider range of ‘sinners’ than catered for by the traditional church.

 ” I look on all the world as my parish; thus far I mean, that, in whatever part of it I am, I judge it meet, right, and my bounden duty, to declare unto all that are willing to hear, the glad tidings of salvation. ” – Journal (11 June 1739)